afitiskin/redux-saga-routines/README.md

 Since `redux-form` validation based on promises, you are able to handle `redux-form` validation in your saga.
 To achive this just add `routinePromiseWatcherSaga` in your `sagaMiddleware.run()`, like in example above.

-There are special `bindRoutineToReduxForm` helper, that wraps your routine in function with `redux-form` compatible signature: `(values, dispatch, props) => Promise` (it works just like `promisifyRoutine` but more specific to be compatible with full `redux-form` functionality)
+There is a special `bindRoutineToReduxForm` helper, that wraps your routine in function with `redux-form` compatible signature: `(values, dispatch, props) => Promise` (it works just like `promisifyRoutine` but more specific to be compatible with full `redux-form` functionality)

 First, create routine and it's wrapper for `redux-form`: